tudelft-cs4200/2021/project/index.md

 We rely on GitLab for assignment submissions.
 We assign a private GitLab repository to each student and encourage students to commit and push their work frequently.
-To submit your assignment, you need to file a pull request.
+To submit your assignment, you need to file a merge request.

 To check your progress on an assignment, you can submit a *preliminary solution*.
 We will provide limited early feedback on preliminary solutions.